Edited by: Keri Stooksbury

 You should check the rates on these offers before signing up.
 Make sure the rates offered do not outweigh the miles benefits, as you may end up earning less interest or paying more than if you skipped the miles.

-American Airlines’ AAdvantage miles program is a participant in e-Rewards, an online data collection company wherein you can participate in marketing research and earn miles in return.
+American Airlines AAdvantage is a participant in e-Rewards, an online data collection company wherein you can participate in marketing research and earn miles in return.

 There is no public registration directly with e-Rewards.
 Instead, you’ll need to be invited through American Airlines AAdvantage to participate.

 You can receive daily surveys by email or view them by logging into your account online.
-Usually, they offer a certain dollar amount in e-Rewards currency for completing the survey.
+Usually, you’ll be offered a certain dollar amount in e-Rewards currency for completing the survey.

 The above example from e-Rewards shows that once you accumulate as little as $25, you have the option to turn this balance into 500 AAdvantage miles.

 Hot Tip: Use e-Rewards to top up your AAdvantage miles account when you’re getting ready to purchase award flights on American Airlines.
 Alternatively, use this currency to keep your AAdvantage miles from expiring.

 Similar to e-Rewards, you can earn AAdvantage miles for taking surveys through Miles of Opinions.
 Once you enroll using your AAdvantage number, you’ll earn AAdvantage miles for every survey you take.
 And the miles will be automatically deposited into your account.
 This is another easy way to keep your AAdvantage miles from expiring.